dcsimg

 provided by wikipedia EN

 Clathrus archeri (synonyms Lysurus archeri, Anthurus archeri, Pseudocolus archeri), commonly known as octopus stinkhorn or devil's fingers,[2] is a fungus which has a global distribution.
+This species was first described in 1980 in a collection from Tasmania.[3]
 The young fungus erupts from a suberumpent egg by forming into four to seven elongated slender arms initially erect and attached at the top.
 The arms then unfold to reveal a pinkish-red interior covered with a dark-olive spore-containing gleba.
 In maturity it smells like putrid flesh.
-Recently, C. archeri var. alba with white tentacles or arms has been reported from the Shola Forests in the Western Ghats, Kerala, India.[3]
+Recently, C. archeri var. alba with white tentacles or arms has been reported from the Shola Forests in the Western Ghats, Kerala, India.[4]

 References